Pinyin Zhou logo Pinyin Joe's

 PinyinTines

 Like the Pinyinput keyboard described above, PinyinTones can be selected from your Language Bar/Band and used just like other standard input methods.
-PinyinTones has been updated to include Windows 8 support for both desktop and Windows Store apps, and so far it has worked well in every application I've tried.
+PinyinTones has been updated to include Windows 8 and 10 support for both desktop and Windows Store tablet apps, and so far it has worked well in every application I've tried.

 After installation you'll find three main differences between PinyinTones and Pinyinput.
 As you can see from my screenshots, PinyinTones displays the composition in-line, while Pinyinput uses a little pop up composition window.
 Also PinyinTones does not have a floating toolbar.
+The third difference between these two apps is that PinyinTones installs in the Japanese IME and not in the Chinese or English IME.

 « top